How to Study One Week Before the GMAT

 A week from now you’ll take your GMAT.
 Congrats on getting this far but let’s do the right things with 7 days still to go.

-You've been putting pressure on yourself for the past bunch of months.
+You’ve been pedal to the metal over the past bunch of months.
 During this last week let that GMAT brain expand.
-This is the week to do the things that enable you to perform as best as you can with the skills that you have earned over your GMAT preparation.
-This is not the week to try to make up for any deficiencies in your GMAT studying.
+Let’s get in the best position to use the skills that you have already earned.
+This is not the week to try to make up for any deficiencies in your studying.
 Focus on the positive.
 Focus on what you know.
 Let the studying go and prepare yourself to perform.
-You have graduated and it's time to get the job done.

 Take a tour through your error log.
-Do some review sets covering all of the major content.
-Some of my students have found comfort in creating a "formula sheet" with all of the Quant tips and tricks that they have learned during their GMAT preparation.
-You’re a ship coming into harbor.
+Do some review sets covering a variety of content.
+Question Pack 1 is great for these mixed sets.
+Some of my students have done well creating a “formula sheet” with all of the Quant tips and tricks that they have learned during their GMAT preparation.
+You don’t have to make one of these but if you have that sinking feeling that even after all of this studying that you don’t know anything then the formula sheet can be a helpful reminder that all is well.
+Let’s remember that your trajectory for this GMAT is pretty much set: you’re a ship coming into harbor.
 Light on the steering.
 Easy on the throttle.

-Some practical consideration for the last week of GMAT Studying:
+Some practical considerations for the last week of GMAT Studying:

 2. Eat some food (good food).
 This matters.
 Eat healthy stuff.
 Fill those gas tanks with some quality fuel.

-3. If you haven't been practicing using the plastic pad it's not too late to start.
-You can order it here: Even during this last week of GMAT studying this will be helpful.
+3. If you haven’t been practicing using the plastic pad it’s not too late to start.
+Even during this last week getting familiar with the pad is helpful.

-4. Have you done any IR?
-If you haven't then do yourself a favor and do at least one full section of IR so you have some idea of what the section is like.
+5. Have you done any IR?
+If you haven’t then do yourself a favor and tackle one full section of IR.

-You're almost there.
-Most of you have done enough GMAT practice questions to equal a couple dozen GMAT tests.
+Most of you have blasted through enough GMAT practice questions to equal dozens of GMATs.
 You only have to do one more.
 Good luck!